Origins – Ancient Spiritualism:

 The belief in, and practice of communication with, spirits has existed in all nations.
 Spiritual phenomenon has occurred throughout human history, with people being entranced, inspired and influenced by spirit intelligences.
 During moments of ecstasy, in dreams, reveries, drug induced states and deep meditations people have experienced spirit awareness.
 In fact, mankind’s history, literature, folk law and fairytales are full of mystical spiritual beings both good and bad.

 In ancient times, primitive man had no doubt that his ancestors survived death and ancestor-worship was a form of religion.
-Some people had psychic abilities, similar to modern mediums, and were aware of psychic forces the spirit world, and could communicated with spirit peoples.
+Some people had psychic abilities, similar to modern mediums, and were aware of psychic forces the spirit world, and could communicate with Spirit.

-The greeks consulted oracles and the Egyptians and Romans practised fortune-telling and phrophecy to obtain guidance from the gods.
+The Greeks consulted oracles and the Egyptians and Romans practiced fortune-telling and prophecy to obtain guidance from the gods.
 Even today some cultures have their witch-doctors and shamans who invoke the powers of the spirit for healing and giving guidance.

 Christianity & Spiritualism:

 The Christian Church was founded on spirit communication and phenomena that could be described as mediumship.
 Throughout the bible are many examples of spiritual happenings, inspirational speech, speaking in other languages, spiritual voices, and angel messengers foretelling the coming of prophets.
 Many Spiritualists believe that Jesus had an exceptional psychic and mediumship ability as illustrated in the reports of his healing powers, inspired teachings, the transfiguration, and the many so-called ‘miracles’ that occurred in his presence.
 After his death, Jesus was seen and heard by his followers and it seems that mediumship played an important part in the spreading of the new religion.